Ecofin US Renewables Infrastructure Trust

 Over the period from IPO to 30 September 2022, RNEW generated 430 GWh of power, which is equivalent to 246,000 tonnes of CO2e emissions avoided and 40,000 households supplied.
 RNEW has been awarded the London Stock Exchange’s Green Economy Mark.

-RNEW’s ambition is to contribute towards the reduction of carbon and other greenhouse gas emissions, and reducing pollution, while not compromising investors’ desire for stable cash yields and attractive total returns.
+RNEW is clearly well-suited to an investor concerned with sustainable investing.
+Its ambition is to contribute towards the reduction of carbon and other greenhouse gas emissions, and reducing pollution, while not compromising investors’ desire for stable cash yields and attractive total returns.

 Ecofin is a PRI signatory and conducts its business in alignment with the UN-supported Principles for Responsible Investment (PRI).
 The strategy seeks to achieve positive impacts that align with the following five UN Sustainable Development goals: affordable and clean energy; decent work and economic growth; industry, innovation and infrastructure; sustainable cities and communities; and climate action.